A new job means new beginnings!

 Actually, you’ve got 10 of this!
 Here are ten things you can do right now to help you land the job.

 It might sound ludicrous, but when you’re hating work and desperate to get outta there, you can find yourself jumping head first into a job hunt without really knowing what you’re looking for.
-It’s easy to let the novelty and shininess of a new job distract you from what’s really important – and whether it is the right role for you.
+It’s easy to let the novelty and shininess of a new job distract you from what’s really important – whether the job is right for you.

 Make sure you put together a ‘must-have’ and ‘nice-to-have’ list, and ask yourself questions like:

-Unless you’re in a situation where you need a job, any job ASAP, you should be absolutely sure that this job is worth applying for.
+Unless you’re in a situation where you need a job, any job ASAP, you should be absolutely sure that this job is worth applying for and that you're looking for job perks that will actually make you happier.
 Even if it’s not your ‘dream job’, it should tick most of your ‘must-have’ boxes and at least some of your ‘nice-to-haves’.

 As a jobseeker, you can’t afford to ignore the digital extension of your professional self.
 Prospective employers, recruiters and companies will search for you online.
 If you have a LinkedIn profile, it’s very likely to be the first result they find, so make sure that you give it as much love as your other social media accounts.
 And if you don’t have a LinkedIn profile at all, you risk seeming like a Luddite…seriously, get one!